Dynamic Offloading Loading Optimization in distributed Fault Diagnosis system with Deep Reinforcement Learning Approach: DQN-Based Offloading Design

-{{\bf System Action Space}: With the observed state space $S(t)$, the agent will take certain actions to interact with the environment.
-As DQN can only take care of the discrete actions, the actions defined in the proposed DQN paradigm constitutes only the MEC server selection.
-Denote the MEC server selection action as $a(t)= \big\{x_{m,k}(t)|x_{m,k}(t)\in \{0,1\}\big\}$, where $x_{m,k}(t)=0$ means that the user $k$ does not select the MEC server $m$ at $t$-th time slot, while $x_{m,k}(t)=1$ indicates that the user $k$ selects the MEC server $m$ at $t$-th time slot.
+{\bf System Action Space}: The agent will take certain actions to interact with the environment with the observed state space $S(t)$.
+As DQN can only take care of the discrete actions, the actions defined in the proposed DQN paradigm constitute only the MEC server selection.
+The MEC server selection action is denoted as $a(t)$, which can be represented as

+where $x_{m,k}(t)=0$ means that the intelligent terminal $k$ does not select the MEC server $m$ at $t$-th time slot, while $x_{m,k}(t)=1$ indicates that the intelligent terminal $k$ selects the MEC server $m$ at $t$-th time slot.